Ensono/stacks-azure-data/docs/workloads/azure/data/components/etl_pipelines/data_quality_azure.md

 # Data Quality

-[stacks-azure-data](https://github.com/amido/stacks-azure-data) ETL pipelines in Azure Data Factory can be deployed with an extra step, 'Data Quality', which validates that the outputs of the pipeline meet the specified requirements.
-You can express these requirements in a simple, human-readable language.
-It allows you to assert certain expectations about your data, which can help catch any discrepancies, anomalies, or errors in your data as early in the pipeline as possible.
+[stacks-azure-data](https://github.com/amido/stacks-azure-data) ETL pipelines in Azure Data Factory can be deployed with additional 'Data Quality' checks.
+These checks validate that the outputs of a pipeline meet specified requirements, expressed in a simple, human-readable language.
+It allows you to assert expectations about your data, which can help catch any discrepancies, anomalies, or errors in your data as early in the pipeline as possible.

 Data Quality checks are executed as Python Databricks jobs with the quality validation logic packaged within our [PySparkle](../../../../common/data/pysparkle/pysparkle_data_quality.md) library.